 · up to 30 days: if your goods are faulty, then you can get an immediate refund.

 · up to six months: if your goods can't be replaced, then you're entitled to a full refund, in most cases.

 See also clause 8.3.

 12.2 Your obligation to return rejected goods.
 If you wish to exercise your legal rights to reject the goods you must either return them in person to where you bought them, or post them back to us.
 We will pay the costs of postage or collection.
-Please call customer services on 0773 442 8857 or email us at email@example.com for a return label or to arrange collection.
+Please email customer services at email@example.com for a return label or to arrange collection.